Graduate Student Research and Scholarly and Creative Activity Grants (GradRSCA)

 The application has four sections:

-- Basic Information and Summary: including title, faculty mentor, co-investigators, project funding dates, and a 3-5 sentence abstract
+- Basic Information and Summary: Include title, faculty mentor, co-investigators, project funding dates, and a 3-5 sentence abstract

 - Narrative: Please attach a PDF or Word document.
 It should be 2-4 double-spaced pages, with page numbers, and should address: